raul23/pyebooktools/README.rst

   ``ocr_enabled``; default value ``False``

   Whether to enable OCR for ``.pdf``, ``.djvu`` and image files.
-It is disabled by default and can be used differently in two scripts:
+It is disabled by default and can be used differently in two scripts [OCR]_:

   * ``organize_ebooks.py`` can use OCR for finding ISBNs in scanned books.
     Setting the value to ``True`` will cause it to use OCR for books that